kffl/bunny-rest-proxy/docs/publishers/publisher-config.md

 # Publisher configuration

-Publishers are are used in order to send messages to RabbitMQ queues over HTTP.
+Publishers are used in order to send messages to RabbitMQ queues over HTTP.
 They are defined in the `publishers` block of the `config.yml` file.
 Below is an example of `publishers` block defining two publishers:

 ```yaml
 publishers: